 Buying food in the bulk aisle or bulk section can save a lot of money.
 The key is to make sure you use it before it goes to waste; this is where having a meal plan can come in handy.
 The best bulk deals may not be at your big chain grocery store.

-If you have an Amish or Mennonite community nearby check to see where they do their shopping, many markets that sell to these communities offer great prices on bulk items.
-Also, if you have an Amish market, these can be a great place to buy fresh produce and baked goods.
+If you have an Amish or Mennonite community nearby, check to see where they do their shopping, many markets that sell to these communities offer great prices on bulk items.
+If you have an Amish market, this can be a great place to buy fresh produce and baked goods.

 Check out Amish America for a listing of Amish Markets near you.

 6. Buy Wholesale

 Check out your local restaurant supply stores.
-Many restaurant supply stores are open to the public, or to local business owners.
+Many restaurant supply stores are open to the public or local business owners.
 Restaurant supply stores are great for saving money on pots, pans, and utensils.

 However, many restaurant supply stores all sell produce, baked goods, coffee, dairy products, and more.
 Here in the Northeast, we have Maines Food and Party Warehouse that is open to the public and sells restaurant-quality food at wholesale prices.

 7. Check the Dollar Store